Ancient Voices for the Modern Soul

 What This Book Is

-An extended love poem between a bride and groom, celebrated as beautiful in itself and as an allegory for God's passionate love for His people (the consistent interpretation of Jewish rabbis and Christian theologians alike).
+An extended love poem between a bride and groom, celebrated as beautiful in itself and as an allegory for God's passionate love for His people.
 It is the only book of the Bible with no explicit mention of God — and yet it is saturated with the divine.

 Why It's in Scripture

-The rabbis debated its inclusion, then Rabbi Akiva declared it "the Holy of Holies of all Scripture."
-It teaches that: (1) human love and sexual intimacy are sacred, not shameful; (2) God's love for His people is passionate, not passive; and (3) desire itself — rightly ordered — is a gift of the Creator, not a problem to suppress.
+Rabbi Akiva declared it "the Holy of Holies of all Scripture."
+It teaches that: (1) human love and intimacy are sacred, not shameful; (2) God's love for His people is passionate, not passive; and (3) desire itself — rightly ordered — is a gift of the Creator, not a problem to suppress.

 The Allegory of Christ and the Church

 Ephesians 5:25–32 establishes that human marriage points to Christ's love for the church.
-The Song's imagery of the bridegroom who seeks, pursues, and delights in his bride maps directly onto Jesus — who "loved the church and gave himself up for her."
+The Bridegroom who seeks, pursues, and delights in his bride maps directly onto Jesus — who "loved the church and gave himself up for her."
 The cross is the ultimate love poem.

 Key Images